 Aims and Principles

 Respect for science.
 There is a need for good quality information which neither exaggerates nor downplays the risks of climate change.
 However, we all know that objectivity can be difficult for such an emotive subject.
-We aim to summarise the scientific research relevant to each topic accurately and objectively, and invite researchers to tell us if our summaries of their research could be improved.
-Please note that ClimateNode does not credit itself with or offer scientific expertise; it simply compiles and presents information.
+ClimateNode aims to treat scientific research relevant to its work accurately and objectively.
+Please note that ClimateNode does not credit itself with or offer scientific expertise.

 Multicausal approach.
 Understanding climate risks and impacts in a particular location often means understanding how both climate and non-climate drivers interact.
-Examples of non-climate drivers and hazards could include subsidence, deforestation and upstream changes to rivers.
+Examples of non-climate drivers of environmental change include subsidence, deforestation and river modification.
 Risks and impacts could be amplified if they take place in a context of political instability, or dampened by adaptation efforts.
 Impacts may also themselves lead to knock-on or unforeseen consequences, or be caused by multiple factors interacting in complex ways (as with wildfire).
-We seek out information on factors which could exacerbate, dampen or even simulate climate risks and impacts, taking a multicausal approach by default.
+ClimateNode seeks to understand factors which could exacerbate, dampen or even simulate climate risks and impacts, taking a multicausal approach by default.